 - 2 motion positive on/off switch required.

-- don’t carry powered tools plugged in with finger on switch.
+- Don’t carry powered tools plugged in with the finger on the switch.

 - Never carry a tool by the cord or hose.

 - Never yank the cord or the hose to disconnect cord.

 - Avoid accidental starting.
 Do not hold a .finger on the switch button while carrying a plugged-in tool.